rgcyberpunk/mevbot-subway/README.md

 'What did I learn?'

-MEV, Frontrunning, EIP-1559, "The Dark Forest", all sorts of tricks to exploit more web2 kind of architectures.
-And all sorts of ins and outs aboout Unsiwap
+MEV, Frontrunning, EIP-1559, "The Dark Forest", all sorts of tricks to exploit more web3 and web2 kind of architectures.
+And all sorts of ins and outs about Unsiwap and DEX

 'So why stop?'